 In this 2019 Volkswagen Tiguan review, we take a look at VW’s new compact SUV that’s as stylish as it is big!
-So big that VW even offers up the option for a third row of seating.
+So big that VW even offers up the option for the third row of seating.
 And so stylish that many find it more appealing than Volkswagen’s former Toureg model.

-Additionally, this second generation Tiguan comes in a trim level to suit every driver’s needs.
+Additionally, this second-generation Tiguan comes in a trim level to suit every driver’s needs.
 Even offering up the sporty R-Line package!

 2019 VW Tiguan Top-3:

 1. Exterior Styling